rubenrubiob/scripts/README.md

 Copy the contents of the /backup/path into the /destination/path folder on a monthly basis, keeping 5 copies:

 	$ python periodic-backup-files.py -i /backup/path -d /destination/path -m monthly -n 5

+## remote.vbs

+VBS script to automatically launch a remote desktop session when Windows starts, without having a local environment.
+You can find a guide of usage [here](http://rubenrubiob.tumblr.com/post/130339924491/windows-xp-start-remote-desktop-on-boot).